solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 To prevent replay, Solana transactions contain a nonce field populated with a "recent" blockhash value.
 A transaction containing a blockhash that is too old (~2min as of this writing) is rejected by the network as invalid.
-Unfortunately certain use cases, such as custodial services, require a longer time allowance to produce a signature for the transaction.
-A mechanism is needed to enable these slow-signer network participants.
+Unfortunately certain use cases, such as custodial services, require more time to produce a signature for the transaction.
+A mechanism is needed to enable these potentially offline network participants.

 ## A Naive Solution